-The LCA has been built into Brickworks' bespoke carbon calculator, a tool that allows Brickworks to easily calculate the total amount of greenhouse gas emissions associated with the lifecycle of any given brick type and for the exact quantity of bricks supplied to a client or building project.
+The LCA has been built into Brickworks' custom carbon calculator, a tool that allows Brickworks to easily calculate the total amount of greenhouse gas emissions associated with the lifecycle of any given brick type and for the exact quantity of bricks supplied to a client or building project.

-The total carbon inventory to be offset is assessed annually based on the quantity of carbon neutral certified products sold.
+The total carbon inventory to be offset is assessed annually based on the quantity of carbon neutral.